Adult Day Care11 minute read

 Nearly 80% of adult day services centers have a nursing professional on staff.

-Facts On Adult Day Care
+Facts on Adult Day Care

 Nearly 78% of adult day centers are operated on a nonprofit or public basis, while the other 22% are for-profit.

-Exactly 70% of adult day centers are affiliated with larger organizations such as home care, skilled nursing facilities, medical centers, or multi-purpose senior organizations.
+Seventy percent of adult day centers are affiliated with larger organizations such as home care, skilled nursing facilities, medical centers, or multi-purpose senior organizations.

 The average age of the adult day center care recipient is 72, with two-thirds of them being women.